-The gcp:healthcare/hl7StoreIamBinding:Hl7StoreIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Healthcare HL7v2 stores.
-This resource is authoritative for a given role: it updates the IAM policy to grant a role to a list of members while preserving other roles.
+The gcp:healthcare/hl7StoreIamBinding:Hl7StoreIamBinding resource, part of the Pulumi GCP provider, manages IAM access for Healthcare HL7v2 stores by granting roles to members.
+This resource is in beta and should be used with the terraform-provider-google-beta provider.
 This guide focuses on two capabilities: granting roles to multiple members and adding individual members to roles.

-This resource manages access to existing HL7v2 stores within Healthcare datasets.
+This resource manages access to existing HL7v2 stores.
 The examples are intentionally small.
-Combine them with your own HL7v2 store infrastructure and identity management.
+Combine them with your own Healthcare datasets and HL7v2 store infrastructure.

 Grant a role to multiple members